-A secure web gateway is a web security solution that provides safety against cyberthreats and virus infections by analyzing web/ internet traffic, inspecting web requests, comparing them to defined policies, and filtering malicious packets before they can reach their intended target.
+A secure web gateway (SWG) is a web security solution that provides safety against cyberthreats and virus infections by analyzing web/ internet traffic, inspecting web requests, comparing them to defined policies, and filtering malicious packets before they can reach their intended target.

 Secure web gateways can be either on-premises or cloud-delivered and are located between users and the internet, blocking malicious applications, and preventing access to websites that are known to be bad.
 In this manner, unsecured traffic is prevented from gaining network access, protecting users from infection by malicious traffic, websites, viruses, and other malware.
 In addition, a secure web gateway ensures compliance with an organization’s regulatory policies and frameworks.